 Cameras help reveal reality.
 To get at the truth, the Clark Lake Spirit Dive Team–brothers Connor and William Stewart–explored the drop off with a Go Pro to record what they observed.
 They started at the shoreline, headed north, and followed the steep grade to the bottom.
 They surfaced just short of half way to Pleasant View.

 What did they find?
 Their initial encounter was the weed bed.
-Once past it, what they saw was a moonscape.
-At 21 feet deep, there is little vegetation and the bottom is silty.
+Once past it, they saw a moonscape.
+At 21 feet deep, little vegetation covers the silty bottom.
 Watch as William and Connor poke a hole in the bottom and the bloom that results.
 Also listen for the sound of boats nearby.
 There have been discoveries and recoveries.
 To learn about them, continue reading…

 In their dive at the Point, Jim Hall recalls his Divers Mast team found a small boat and a couple pontoons, the remains of a raft.
 Then, of course, there is the Big Boy saga.
 One morning the famed mascot was discovered missing at the Brooklyn Big Boy.
 It had been abducted as a prank and thrown into the lake, off the drop off, at Eagle Point.
 In November 2005, a Divers Mast crew found Big Boy.
 Kelly Kohn, Bob Kingsbury and Trent Mitchell brought it to the surface.

 Photo courtesy of John Stewart and the Brooklyn Exponent.